code-warrior/lofree-keyboard-layout/README.md

 # Lofree Mechanical Keyboard Layout for Mac OS X
-If you own a lofree Mechanical Keyboard, you’re aware of the fact that the numeric and the function rows have been shifted to the right by 1 key.
-This keyboard layout shifts the numeric row back to its original position, but leaves the function keys alone.
+If you own a lofree Mechanical Keyboard, you’re aware that the numeric and function rows have been shifted to the right by one key.
+This keyboard layout, `Lofree.keylayout`, shifts the numeric row back to its original position, but leaves the function keys alone.

-This keyboard layout was created using the [Summer Institute of Linguistics’ Ukelele Keyboard Layout Editor](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).
+`Lofree.keylayout` was created using the [Summer Institute of Linguistics’ Ukelele Keyboard Layout Editor](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).
+See below for installation.

 ![](img/keyboard-with-numeric-keys-back-in-place.jpg)